Shopify Chargebacks: How to Avoid & Manage Payment Reversals (2024)

 Here are some precautions you can take to ensure satisfaction.

-• Fulfill orders in a timely manner and communicate with buyers when there will be delays or issues with any order.
+- Fulfill orders promptly and communicate with buyers when there will be delays or issues with any order.

 How to Win a Shopify Chargeback Dispute